nooblyxmad/face-emotion-detection/README.md

 Involves the applying of DeepFace, OpenCV, and Python to develop a real-time facial expression detection system.
 Human emotions that can be detected are: angry, happy, sad, surprise, and neutral.
 GUI consists of a HUD design that shows the emotions with the confidence level.
 The app works properly as it applies a timed emotion detection approach.

 ---
-# AI Face Emotion HUD
+# AI Face Emotion HUD:

 A real-time, cyber-styled **Emotion Recognition HUD** (Heads-Up Display) built with Python.
 This tool uses your webcam to detect facial expressions and visualizes them through a sleek, neon-themed interface using `DeepFace` and `OpenCV`.